facelessuser/coloraide/README.md

 ## Overview

-ColorAide is a color library for Python.
-It was written to handle most modern CSS colors that are available and that will be available.
-Most of the conversion algorithms come straight from the [CSS specifications][css-spec-convert].
+ColorAide is a color library for Python with the intent to provide an easy to use interface to work with colors.
+While ColorAide is not just for CSS colors, there is a focus on supporting modern CSS color syntax as it is a format that is very commonly used.
+In addition to being able to parse almost all colors as specified in the CSS specification, ColorAide also supports a number of colors and formats for colors that are not in the CSS spec.

-In the process of developing this library, we also stumbled upon [`colorjs`][colorjs] which is created/maintained by the co-authors of some of the recent CSS color specifications.
-This project became heavily influenced by Color.js.
-While our aim was not to port that library, it did leave a clear impression on our API.
-We also leveraged the work related to gamut mapping and color interpolation.
+ColorAide is built on the idea of having a general color object in which you can easily manipulate a color, convert between colors in different spaces, and perform color related functions: interpolation, color distancing, color contrast, etc.

-Currently this project is in an early stage, and while usable, some things may change as we get closer to a stable release.
+In the process of developing ColorAide, we also stumbled upon the JavaScript library [Color.js][colorjs] which is created/maintained by the co-authors of some of the recent CSS color specifications.
+This project became heavily influenced by Color.js as it adopted a model we were already interested in.
+While our aim was not to port that library and be a 1:1 copy of it, it provided much clarity on the CSS specification and, in the end, left a clear impression on our API.

-With ColorAide, you can specify a color, convert it to other color spaces, mix it with other colors, output it in different CSS formats, and various other things.
+With ColorAide, you can specify a color, convert it to other color spaces, mix it with other colors, output it in different CSS formats, and much more!

 ```py
 >>> from coloraide import Color